joaks1/PyMsBayes/doc/source/tutorials/selecting-priors.rst

 All of the gamma priors in |dpp-msbayes| have two parameters: The shape (:math:`\gshape`) and scale (:math:`\gscale`) parameters.
-The mean and variance of a gamma distribution are :math:`\gshape\gscale` and :math:`\gshape\gscale^2`, respectively.
+With this parameterization, the mean and variance of a gamma distribution are :math:`\gshape\gscale` and :math:`\gshape\gscale^2`, respectively.

-As you might have guessed, shape parameter controls the shape of the distribution, while the scale parameter controls the scale.
+As you might have guessed, the shape parameter controls the shape of the distribution, while the scale parameter controls the scale.
-You can think of it this way: all gamma distributions with the same value of the shape parameter have the same shape, and differences among them in the scale parameter just "re-scales" the x-axis.
+You can think of it this way: all gamma distributions with the same value of the shape parameter have the same shape, and differences among them in the scale parameter simply "re-scale" the x-axis.
 When the shape is :math:`\gshape = 1`, the gamma becomes an exponential distribution with a mean of :math:`\gscale`.
 When the shape is less than or equal to 1, the mode, or "peak", of the